-49. The development model underlying the MDGs has not worked as intended and needs to be reconsidered both at the country and the international level.
-While there is no single recipe for promoting broad based growth with job creation and guaranteeing social and environmental sustainability, the analysis of CDP points to the following ingredients: greater reliance on domestic resource mobilization and savings; equitable growth including through investment in human capital; adoption of sectoral policies that are compatible with open economies; promotion of sustainable agriculture; low-carbon energy policies; and macroeconomic policies that promote stability and equity.
+- 49. The development model underlying the Millennium Development Goals has not worked as intended and needs to be reconsidered both at the country and the international levels.
+While there is no single recipe for promoting broad-based growth with job creation and guaranteeing social and environmental sustainability, the Committee's analysis points to the following ingredients: greater reliance on domestic resource mobilization and savings; equitable growth, including through investment in human capital; the adoption of sectoral policies that are compatible with open economies; the promotion of sustainable agriculture; low-carbon energy policies; and macroeconomic policies that promote stability and equity. - 50.
+Historical experience and research suggest that the most significant reductions in poverty and the attainment of a wide range of social objectives are best served by policies that ensure universal access to quality social services for all, which may be supplemented by assistance programmes targeted at groups experiencing extreme poverty and vulnerability.
+In the absence of universal provision, however, targeted programmes have limited effectiveness, and their effective implementation may pose severe administrative challenges for many developing countries.
+It is also important to recall that the Millennium Development Goal framework was developed in a context in which social policy played a residual role and did not impinge on the prevailing macroeconomic policies.
+What has worked, on the one hand, is broad-based, universal social policies and, on the other hand, economic growth and structural change that supports more productive activities and technological upgrading.

-8 Committee for Development Policy.
-The United Nations Development Strategy Beyond 2015 (United Nations publication, sales No. E.12.II.A.3)
+See The United Nations Development Strategy Beyond 2015 (United Nations publication, Sales No. E.12.II.A.3).